The Factors That Determine Your AI Visibility Score

 Ben Nawin

 We think that defeats the purpose.
-So here is every factor Adymus checks, the exact weight each one carries, and the thresholds that determine your score.
+So here is every factor we look at and why each one matters.
 This methodology is based on published research: the Princeton GEO study (showing citations boost AI visibility by up to 40%), Ahrefs' analysis of 17M AI citations, and SE Ranking's study of 129K domains.

-Why it matters: AI models need to understand who you are before they can recommend you.
-Pages with clear entity definitions are 2.3x more likely to be cited (SE Ranking, 129K domains).
+AI models need to understand who you are before they can recommend you.
+Pages with clear entity definitions are 2.3x more likely to be recommended (SE Ranking, 129K domains).
+This is the single most important factor we look at.

 • Value proposition in the first 300 words